davanstrien/ucl-research-data-management/Handouts/src/handout.md

 ## Introduction

-With the growth of electronic data resulting from research, the desire for funders to get maximum benefit from their spending and a general shift to open scholarly practices research data management has become an increasingly important issue for researchers at all stages of their research career.
+With the growth of electronic data resulting from research, the desire for funders to get maximum benefit from their spending and a general shift to open scholarly practices research data management has become an increasingly important issue for researchers at all stages of their research careers.
 The UCL research data management policy[^1]intends to help researchers effectively manage their research data.

 # What is research data?